Discover YSJ

 Theme: Exploring Healthcare Horizons

-Experience a glimpse into the vibrant world of healthcare education at York St John University, where you will delve into the diverse realms of Biomedical Science and Nursing.
+Step into the vibrant world of healthcare education and medical research at York St John University, where you will delve into the diverse realms of Biomedical Science and Nursing.
 Gain hands-on exposure with these healthcare professions.
 Learn from experts in the field, explore our cutting-edge facilities, and envision your future as a health professional.
 Discover hidden talents, cultivate resilience, and ignite your passion for making a difference in the lives of others.

-A pivotal aspect of this residential experience is the emphasis on multidisciplinary collaboration and interprofessional learning.
-Through interactive activities and discussions, you will grasp the interconnectedness of healthcare disciplines and the paramount importance of patient-centred care.
-Don't miss this opportunity to embark on a fulfilling career where your skills could truly change lives.
+Through interactive activities and discussions, you will develop an understanding of the interconnectedness of healthcare disciplines and the paramount importance of patient-centred care.
+Don’t miss this opportunity to embark on a fulfilling career where your skills could truly change lives.